mbcw/arbitrary-precision-number/README.md

 ```

 ## Future considerations:
-- Improve efficency, goal: reach 100M precision in the reasonable time
+- Improve efficiency, goal: reach 100M precision in the reasonable time
-- Make a command-line caculator
+- Make a command-line calculator
-- Add more math-operation, such as logrithim.
+- Add more math-operation, such as logarithm.
 ...